Bakugo90/alx-backend-javascript/0x00-ES6_basic/README.md

 # 0x05-Node_JS_basic

-This folder contains beginner-friendly projects and scripts to help you learn the fundamentals of Node.js.
+This folder contains beginner-friendly projects and scripts to help I use to learn the fundamentals of Node.js.
 The exercises cover file operations, building HTTP servers, using Express.js, and basic asynchronous programming.
 Configuration files are included for development best practices.

 ---